-The Central Valley Training

-Center in Selma provides preapprenticeship classes and

-hands-on construction industry

-training for residents up and

-down the Central Valley looking

-for work on the high-speed rail

-project.
-Find out more or register
+The Central Valley Training Center in Selma provides preapprenticeship classes and hands-on construction industry training for residents up and down the Central Valley looking for work on the High-Speed Rail project.
+Find out more or register at cvtcprogram.com.

-at cvtcprogram.com.

-If you are interested in a career with the California High-Speed Rail Authority or learning more about construction jobs and other employment opportunities at high-speed rail, visit hsr.ca.gov/jobs.
+If you are interested in a career with the California High-Speed Rail Authority, visit www.hsr.ca.gov/employment/.